Many self-development experts say that you are the average of the five people you spend the most time with.

 In my experience, there are basically two types of negative friends: those who are generally nice but are usually negative and depressing to hang out with, and those who are maliciously negative and discourage you through criticism and berating.

-For the first type, you can reduce contact with, but not necessarily cut out completely.
+For the first type, you can reduce contact with, but not necessarily cut them out completely.
 Many of my old friends were similar to me in that they were shy, unadventurous, and unsuccessful with women.
-A typical night out would involve us going to a bar, sitting at a table getting wasted and talking about sports, politics, etc.
+A typical night out would involve us going to a bar, sitting at a table getting wasted and talking about sports, politics, and other random topics.

 Once I discovered self-improvement and wanted to start going out to build my social skills, suddenly hanging out with these guys wasn’t enjoyable anymore.
-I had a hard enough time approaching girls when I went out with positive and motivating wingmen, but with negative and shy friends it was basically impossible to get the motivation to approach.
+I had a hard enough time approaching girls when I went out with positive and motivating wingmen, but with negative or shy people it was basically impossible to get the motivation to approach.

 Now we turn to how to handle the “friends” who are maliciously negative.
 Hopefully many of you won’t have to deal with such negative influences.
 I had one friend who was like this, constantly criticizing every little thing I said and did, misinterpreting my intentions, putting words in my mouth, and trying to shame me into submission.
 Conversations would lead to arguments, leaving me feeling angry, agitated, and unheard.